Developing and Marketing of Niche Software

 With most users finding products on the Internet via Google Search, Google has become a verb as well as a huge industry player.
 Most of its income comes from advertising via Google Ads (formerly AdWords).
 Advertisers bid to have their advertisements shown in search results when a particular search word or phrase is used.
 The highest bid over a certain threshold gets the advertisement shown on the first page of search results.
 Bids below a threshold value result in the advertisements only being shown at certain times.
 Lower ranking bids result in the ad appearing further down in the search results.
 Google is paid every time a user clicks on an advertisement, which usually leads to a product or service web site.
 This type of advertising is called Pay-per-click or PPC.
 It is available in many online environments as well as search—social media such as Facebook and LinkedIn.
 Peer-review software library sites such as Capterra (which aims mainly at businesses buying software), may include user comments about applications.
 Here the PPC rather than the free option buys a higher position in the search rankings within their many categories, and a link to your web site.
 They also offer a free landing page design service.

 Pay-per-click (PPC) advertising has become highly refined, but for niche software offered as a free download or install, users have to purchase a license in order to make a sale.
-The reality is that many users may download, but few will purchase a license.
+The reality is that many users may download, few will install, and still fewer will purchase a license.
 This is no different from general e-commerce web sites selling tangible products, where few visitors will make a purchase.
 However, tangible products are not generally available without charge and do not require payment for continued operation, for additional functionality or to remove advertisements.
 Selling software is a different proposition from selling products or physical services from a web site.
 For this reason, pay-per-click advertising for low-cost software is unlikely to justify its cost, even if the click-through rate of the advertisements is high.

 Marketing Niche Software

 Many users will download, few will install, and even fewer will buy a license.